grame-cncm/faustdoc/src/tutorials/julia.md

  julia> using Faust
 ```

-Assuming a working Julia environement is setup, the following commands can be used.
+Assuming a working Julia environment is setup, the following commands can be used.

 ### Using the libfaust compiler